codex-storage/codex-research/design/proof-network.md

 ---------

-The core of our design consists of the fact that correct validators either sign off on a `ProofSigned` message -or- on a `MissedSigned` message, but never on both.
+The core of our design consists of the fact that correct validators either sign off on a `ProofSigned` message or on a `MissedSigned` message, but never on both.
 We then use a light form of consensus by combining signatures of validators representing > 2/3 stake.
 Because we assume that there are < 1/3 stake byzantine validators, it is always possible to either get enough